 Students who are dismissed from their police service position before completing the internship will be required to discontinue indefinitely from the BA in Police Studies.

-BA in Journalism and Bachelor of Journalism
+BA in Journalism, News Media, and Communications

 Students may be required to discontinue indefinitely from these programs if they cannot maintain a minimum TGPA of 65.00% or if they fail a required course.